-1. You cannot claim your website URL
+1. You have not verified your website

-- The URL has been claimed at a higher level: If you’re seeing an error that your URL has been claimed at a higher level, another Merchant Center account has a claim that is taking precedence over yours.
-For example, you will not be able to claim the URL http://www.example.com in your Merchant Center account, if another Merchant Center account has already claimed the domain http://example.com.
+- If you’re seeing an error that your URL has been claimed at a higher level, another Merchant Center account has a claim that is taking precedence over yours.
+For example, you will not be able to claim the URL http://shop.example.com if another Merchant Center account has already claimed the URL http://example.com.
 This claim is at a higher level in the domain path, preventing you from claiming a URL that’s part of the same domain.
-To resolve this issue, you can enter and verify your website URL at a higher level in the domain path.

-- If you lose the verified status for your website, you'll also lose your website claim.
+If you lose the verified status for your website, you'll also lose your website claim.
 You can lose your website verification, for example, if you remove the identifying meta tag or HTML file from your site.
 If you've lost your "verified" status, you will need to verify and claim your website URL again.